Chart Color Schemes

 Employment

-Workforce participation in Merriwa was lower at 56.6%, compared to Rest of NSW's 61.5%.
-A moderate 16.9% of residents worked from home, based on Census responses.
-Key industries for employment among residents were agriculture, forestry & fishing, education & training, and health care & social assistance.
-Merriwa had a high specialization in agriculture, forestry & fishing, with an employment share five times the regional level.
+Workforce participation in Merriwa is lower at 56.7% compared to Regional NSW's 61.3%.
+A moderate 16.9% of residents work from home, considering potential Covid-19 lockdown impacts.
+Key industries for employment among residents are agriculture, forestry & fishing, education & training, and health care & social assistance.
+Merriwa has a significant specialization in agriculture, forestry & fishing with an employment share five times the regional level.

-Conversely, health care & social assistance showed lower representation at 8.4% compared to the regional average of 16.9%.
-The area appeared to offer limited local employment opportunities, as indicated by the Census working population count versus resident population.
-Between September 2024 and September 2025, Merriwa's labour force decreased by 2.7%, with employment decreasing by 2.8%, while unemployment remained essentially unchanged.
-In contrast, Rest of NSW experienced an employment decline of 0.5% and a labour force decline of 0.1%, with a 0.4 percentage point rise in unemployment.
-Jobs and Skills Australia's national employment forecasts from May-25 suggested that national employment would expand by 6.6% over five years and 13.7% over ten years, but growth rates differed significantly between industry sectors.
-Applying these projections to Merriwa's employment mix indicated that local employment should increase by 4.7% over five years and 10.8% over ten years, based on a simple weighting extrapolation for illustrative purposes.
+Conversely, health care & social assistance shows lower representation at 8.4% compared to the regional average of 16.9%.
+The area may have limited local employment opportunities, as indicated by the difference between Census working population and resident population.
+Between December 2024 and December 2025, Merriwa's labour force decreased by 0.8%, with employment decreasing by 0.7%, while unemployment remained essentially unchanged.
+In contrast, Regional NSW experienced a 1.2% employment decline and a 0.8% labour force decline, with a 0.4 percentage point rise in unemployment.
+Jobs and Skills Australia's national employment forecasts from May-25 provide insights into potential future demand within Merriwa.
+These projections estimate national employment growth of 6.6% over five years and 13.7% over ten years.
+Applying these projections to Merriwa's employment mix suggests local employment should increase by 4.7% over five years and 10.8% over ten years, though this is a simple weighting extrapolation for illustrative purposes only and does not consider localised population projections.

 Frequently Asked Questions - Employment